 - Technical Safeguards.
 Technology-related measures to protect your networks and devices from data breaches and unauthorized access.

-Here’s a closer look and breakdown of each of the technical safeguards required by HIPPA.
+Take a closer look and breakdown of each of the technical safeguards required by HIPAA.

-HIPAA Access Controls.
-The subsections are Unique User Identification, Emergency Access Procedure, Automatic Logoff, Encryption and Decryption, and each piece of this is supported in Onspring.
+The subsections are Unique User Identification, Emergency Access Procedure, Automatic Logoff, Encryption, and Decryption, and each piece of this is supported in Onspring.
 Customers can create unique users to utilize the platform in many different ways, allowing for fine-tuned restrictions on protected information.

 Messaging, and other tools within Onspring, allow users to create emergency procedures for the protection of their data.
 Onspring also has some default logoff times, as well as encryption and decryption built into the platform in order to reach the last two standards for this section of HIPAA compliance.

-HIPAA Authentication.
 There is a need to have procedures in place that ensure and verify that the people who are receiving protected data are the “correct” people who are supposed to see the data.
 This is handled in Onspring within the messaging functionality, and again, specific user controls.
 Messaging within Onspring allows users to create the checks required for this part of the compliance.
-User specific access allows customers to differentiate the data that each user sees based off of their access setting, preventing any PHI from being viewed by people who are not supposed to have access.
+User-specific access allows customers to differentiate the data that each user sees based on their access setting, preventing any PHI from being viewed by people who are not supposed to have access.

-Onspring gives its clients the tools to act in compliance with many different regulatory bodies, and HIPAA is just one of the requirements that can be fulfilled.
-It is a platform that allows its users to control every aspect of the data, providing the necessary tools needed to take precautions that are required for compliance.
-Remember, the information shared above only covers the technical safeguard requirement sections of HIPAA—meeting the overall general compliance is more complicated than what can be covered in a blog post.
+HIPAA is just one of the requirements that can be effectively managed in Onspring.
+You can control every aspect of your data, providing the necessary tools needed to take precautions that are required for compliance.
+Remember, the information shared above only covers the technical safeguard requirement sections of HIPAA—meeting the overall general compliance is more complicated and needs to involve your legal and compliance teams.